thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 - Where are others out performing?
 - Who is their closest competitor?

-For example: "From next year it's going to be easier to start a new provider", "Their peer have been hiring aggresively", "A new competitor is growing fast" are all threats.
+For example: "From next year it's going to be easier to start a new provider", "Their peer have been hiring aggressively", "A new competitor is growing fast" are all threats.